awallace87/android-sample-apps/README.md

 - Employee Directory: Sample Contacts List application, displaying a directory of sample "colleagues" along with detailed display when they are selected.
 - Video Clips: Example implementation of a CameraX-based video recording application, with a simple UI for recording and playback.
 - Wiki Viewer: A simple Wikipedia search application, using the Wikipedia API to search for articles and display them in a WebView.
+- PomodoGetter: A simple Pomodoro timer and ToDo application, making use of Foreground Services for implementing alarms and tracking progress.